CHILTERN FIREHOUSE NEGRONI

 4. Using a small serrated knife, remove two 1" strips of peel from the top of the orange (some white pith is okay).
 The strip should be stiff enough to provide some resistance when bent.
-Twist 1 over each drink to express oils and discard.
+Twist 1 strip over each GLASS to express oils and discard.

 5. Garnish with 3 very thin orange slices (slightly dehydrated if possible).

 2 ounces Carpano Antica Formula vermouth

 1.5 ounces Campari